francescooliva/CarND-Semantic-Segmentation/README.md

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).

+## SPECIFICATIONS MET

+The function load_vgg is implemented correctly.

+The function layers is implemented correctly.

+The function optimize is implemented correctly.

+The function train_nn is implemented correctly.
+The loss of the network should be printed while the network is training.

+### Neural Network Setup And Building

+### Neural Network Training

+# Semantic Segmentation Instructions

 ### Setup
 ##### Frameworks and Packages
 Make sure you have the following is installed: